bowenchristopher/GRBL-Mini-CNC-Lathe/README.md

 </table>

 # Future Improvements
 In no particular order.
-A true Lead Screw on the X-Axis and Z-Axis could make the lathe more repeatable.
+A true Lead Screw on the X-axis and Z-axis could make the lathe more repeatable.
 A chip cover over the ways would prolong the life of the machine.
 Adding a larger BLDC motor or Servo motor could make a more useful mini-lathe.
-A higher gear ratio on the Z axis Stepper motor might reduce some of the directional backlash.
+A higher gear ratio on the Z-axis stepper motor might reduce some of the directional backlash.